AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 ## Getting started

-This end-to-end workflow involves the usage of multiple Adobe Experience Platform services.
-For more information about the services used in this workflow, please review the documentation for the following services:
+This end-to-end workflow uses multiple Adobe Experience Platform services.
+The following is a list of the services that are used in this workflow with links to their overviews:

 - [[!DNL Experience Data Model (XDM)]](../xdm/home.md): The standardized framework by which [!DNL Platform] organizes customer experience data.
 To best make use of Segmentation, please ensure your data is ingested as profiles and events according to the [best practices for data modeling](../xdm/schema/best-practices.md).
 - [Sources](../sources/home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.